Switchblade: Ireland

 Section 9 of the Firearms and Offensive Weapons Act 1990 makes it an offence to carry a "flick knife" in any public space without lawful authority or reasonable excuse.
 A summary conviction is punishable with either a €1000 fine, up to 12 months imprisonment or both but if indictable the penalty can be up to five years in prison.
 The Act, which classifies a flick knife as an offensive weapon, also prohibits the manufacture, importation, sale, hire or loan of these knives.
 Conviction for any of these offences carries a sentence of up to seven years imprisonment.

 Italy

-In Italy, the switchblade or automatic opening knife (coltello a scatto) is generally defined as an arma bianca (offensive weapon) rather than a tool.
-While legal for adults to purchase, such knives may not be transported outside of one's property nor carried on the person, either concealed or unconcealed, nor may it be carried in a motor vehicle where the knife may be accessed by driver or passengers.
+In Italy, the switchblade or automatic opening knife (coltello a scatto) is defined by law as an offensive weapon (arma bianca) rather than a tool.
+A firearms license (porto d'armi) or a police clearance (nulla osta) are required to legally purchase one.
+Such knives may not be transported outside of one's property without a valid reason (self-defense is not) and it is always illegal to carry one in a ready to use condition, neither concealed nor unconcealed.
 The Italian Ministry of Interior has warned that switchblade knives will be considered offensive weapons in their own right.